jdhitsolutions/WindowsSandboxTools/README.md

 Start-WindowsSandbox -Configuration D:\wsb\demo.wsb
 ```

+### New-WsbMappedFolder

+ TO-DO

+### Export-WSBConfiguration

+  TO-DO

+## My Configuration Scripts

+My default [configuration script](sandbox-config.ps1) takes about 4 minutes to complete.
+I use the [BurntToast](https://github.com/Windos/BurntToast) module to show a Windows Action Center notification when it is complete.
+This project is not a PowerShell module or set of files you can run as-is.
+You are welcome to clone, download or copy as needed.

 ## RoadMap

+This is a list of items I'd like to address or handle more efficiently:

-Now that I have added more functionality, I may build a single PowerShell module to package all of the Windows Sandbox management functions.
-I might also look for a way to organize script components used for LogonCommand settings and a better solution for organizing `wsb` files.
++ Look for a way to organize script components used for LogonCommand settings.
++ I need a better solution for organizing `wsb` files.
++ Use a default shared folder that can be a bit more generic.

-Last updated *10 September, 2020*.
+Last updated *16 October, 2020*.